-Chinook Laser Health is conveniently located in the professional building in Chinook Centre.
+Active Back to Health offers Laser Therapy in the Chinook Professional Building.
 We specialize in providing pain relief from a number of conditions ranging from acute sports injuries to chronic degenerative arthritic conditions.

 Most musculoskeletal problems will have an underlying causative factor whether it be structural, occupational, functional, postural or injury related.
 Our experience plus research has shown that the most effective method of treating these painful conditions is with a combined approach.
 Many times the site of the pain and the source of the pain are not the same and treating the site of pain with laser will only produce temporary symptomatic relief.

 We use the new Theralase 2000 technology which has a patented cell sensing technology which will measure tissue depth and density to determine the correct dosage to heal the target tissue.
 Effective laser therapy is dose dependent – too little dose and you will not reach the target tissue and too strong a dose may have an inhibitory effect.
 Laser is a painless, non-invasive and natural method of healing.

 Your treatment will begin with one of our doctors assessing your condition to determine the underlying cause of your pain.
 They will then develop a customized treatment program which will address the underlying cause but also focus on healing of the painful tissues at a cellular level using the Theralase laser system.